julielele23/Teamable/README.md

 # Teamable
 This is a demo project for IT beginners course.
-It is an application for managing employee profile
+It is an application for managing employee profile.
+It is my first complete project in IT.

 ### To run tests, execute